gpeddle/jobapp-ui/imlementation.md

-# Implementation - Snaganob Assignment
+# Implementation - Snagajob Assignment

 ## Overview

-This document outlines the implementation fof the web app described by `Web-Code-Asignment.pdf`.
+This document outlines the implementation fof the web app described by [Web Code Assigment] (web-code-assignment.md).
 See also: [Requirements] (requirements.md)

 # Technology